-Creating SVG Icons for Web Applications: Developer Guide 2025
+How to Create SVG Icons for Web Apps (2026 Developer Guide)

 A complete developer's guide to creating, optimizing, and implementing SVG icons in modern web applications for better performance and user experience.